malariagen/agam-selection-atlas/templates/signal.rst

 Overlapping signals
 -------------------

-The following selection signals have an focus which overlaps with the focus of this signal.
+The following selection signals have a focus which overlaps with the focus of this signal.

 {{ signals_table(overlapping_signals, root_path) }}